intojs/guardian-app/src/app/tennis/Readme.md

 We did this interesting tennis refactoring kata by Emily Bache yesterday at work.

-A group of 6 developers trying to untangle messy code, wonderful!
+A group of six developers trying to untangle code, wonderful!

 The kata was written in Java.
 Being a JavaScript developr and not a real engineer :), I decided to "contribute" from the side, being my vocal self.